process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 ##### IntelliJ
 *ESLint*

+Go to `File` -> `Settings` and type ESLint in search box

+Enable ESLint by choosing `Automatic ESLint configuration`

+If automatic configuration is not working for any reason try with `Manual ESLint configuration`, specify:
+- ESLint package to point to `project\node_modules\eslint`
+- Configuration file must point to `project\.eslintrc.js`

+You also need to set up Coding Style rules

 It is as simple as doing `right-click` on the file `.eslintrc.js` and choosing option `Apply ESLint Code Style Rules`

 *Mocha tests*